Getting signed to a jazz booking agency is a big goal for a lot of musicians.

-Like most agents & managers, I earn my living by taking a % on the work my artists do.
+Most agents & managers earn a living by taking a % on the work their artists do.

-So one priority is working with bands that can attract a good audience around Europe, or at least who have proven that they have the potential to develop this quickly.
+So one priority is working with bands that can attract a good audience internationally – or at least who have proven that they have the potential to develop this quickly.

 Then there’s the creative aspect; trying to build a group of artists that I feel each have something unique to offer.

-So whilst there’s no fixed criteria when it comes to taking on new artists, here are some of the reasons why I signed some of the bands that I have on my roster right now, to give you at least one insight as to how an agent approaches these things….
+So whilst there’s no fixed criteria when it comes to taking on new artists, here are some of the reasons why I signed some of the bands that I have worked with over the years, to give you at least one insight as to how an agent approaches these things…

 British jazz singer-pianist-songwriter signed to French label Naïve Records.
 Has performed more than 200 gigs around the world, including the Los Angeles Hollywood Bowl, Jazz in Marciac, Java Jazz Festival, Stuttgart Jazzopen & Oslo Jazz Festival.

 “A show you’ll be talking about for years to come!”
 Litchfield Jazz Festival (USA)